How to Control White Discharge?

 What is Considered Normal Vaginal Discharge?

-Normal vaginal discharge differs from one woman to another and may fluctuate during the menstrual cycle.
-It may appear thin, thick, or stringy, with colors ranging from clear to milky white.
+The amount and type of normal vaginal discharge can be different for each woman and may vary throughout the menstrual cycle.
+It may appear thin, thick, or stringy, with colours ranging from clear to milky white.
 Normal discharge typically has a mild odour and may increase in volume during ovulation or sexual arousal.
 It is important to note that any pain, itching, or burning should not accompany normal discharge.

 What does the Colour of Vaginal Discharge Mean?